 Compliance with Maritime and Safety Standards

-Workers may require specific certifications depending on vessel class, flag state requirements, and the nature of their trade.
 Beyond technical qualifications, occupational health and safety compliance is non-negotiable.
-Proper PPE enforcement, confined space entry protocols, hot work permitting, and thorough safety inductions are baseline requirements for workforce readiness.
+Proper PPE enforcement, confined space entry protocols, hot work permitting, and thorough safety inductions are baseline requirements for workforce readiness on any regulated site.

 Onboarding and Site Integration